dhellmann/pymotw/PyMOTW/os/index.rst

 In most cases, it is desirable to have access to both stdout and stderr.
 The stdout stream is used for message passing and the stderr stream is used for errors, so reading from it separately reduces the complexity for parsing any error messages.
-The ``popen3()`` function returns 3 open streams tied to stdin, stdout, and stderr of the new process.
+The popen3() function returns 3 open streams tied to stdin, stdout, and stderr of the new process.

 .. include:: os_popen3.py
     :literal:
     :start-after: #end_pymotw_header

-Notice that we have to read from and close both streams separately.
+Notice that we have to read from and close both streams *separately*.
 There are some related to flow control and sequencing when dealing with I/O for multiple processes.
 The I/O is buffered, and if the caller expects to be able to read all of the data from a stream then the child process must close that stream to